COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 - Which limitations disappeared in 2016?

-This Flying commercially within the EU issue describes scenarios where an aircraft brought into EU by a non-EU operator that uses the aircraft commercially for charter (such as part 135).
+This Flying commercially within the EU issue describes scenarios where an aircraft is brought into the EU by a non-EU operator that uses the aircraft commercially for charter (such as part 135).

 The customs aspect of flying within the EU